 Since inception, we have incurred significant losses from operations and negative cash flows from operations.
-Our net losses were \$49.2 million for the six months ended June 30, 2019 and \$66.7 million for the year ended December 31, 2018.
-As of June 30, 2019, we had an accumulated deficit of \$250.3 million.
-As we only recently launched our first product, INVELTYS\ (loteprednol etabonate ophthalmic suspension) 1%, in January 2019, we have had limited revenues to date from product sales and have financed our operations primarily through our initial public offering, or IPO, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants and public common stock offerings, sales under our at-the-market offering facility and to a lesser extent, payments received in connection with various feasibility studies.
+Our net losses were \$72.4 million for the nine months ended September 30, 2019 and \$66.7 million for the year ended December 31, 2018.
+As of September 30, 2019, we had an accumulated deficit of \$273.5 million.
+As we only recently launched our first product, INVELTYS \ (loteprednol etabonate ophthalmic suspension) 1%, in January 2019, we have had limited revenues to date from product sales and have financed our operations primarily through proceeds from our initial public offering, or IPO, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants and public common stock offerings and sales under our at-the-market offering facility.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and engaging in activities to commercially launch our first FDA approved product, INVELTYS for the treatment of post-operative inflammation and pain following ocular surgery.
-Although we expect to continue to generate revenue from sales of INVELTYS, there can be no assurance that we will generate any such revenue or as to the timing of any such revenue, and we expect to continue to incur significant expenses and operating losses over the next several years.
+Although we expect to continue to generate revenue from sales of INVELTYS, there can be no assurance as to the amount or timing of any such revenue, and we expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year.

-We anticipate that our expenses will increase substantially as compared to prior periods as we continue to commercialize INVELTYS in the United States and engage in activities to prepare for commercialization of our lead product candidate, KPI-121 0.25% for the temporary relief of signs and symptoms of dry eye disease, as a result of increased headcount, including management personnel to support our clinical, manufacturing and commercialization activities, expanded infrastructure, increased legal, compliance, accounting and investor and public relations expenses associated with being a public company and increased insurance premiums, among other factors.
-Our license agreement with The Johns Hopkins University, or JHU, under which we license certain of our patent rights and a significant portion of the technology for INVELTYS and KPI-121 0.25%, imposes royalty and other financial obligations on us, and we may enter into additional licensing and funding arrangements with third parties that may impose milestone payment, royalty, insurance and other obligations on us.
+We anticipate that our expenses will increase substantially as compared to prior periods as we continue to commercialize INVELTYS in the United States and engage in activities to prepare for commercialization of our lead product candidate, KPI 121 0.25%, which we plan to commercialize under the brand name EYSUVISTM (loteprednol etabonate ophthalmic suspension) 0.25%, for the temporary relief of signs and symptoms of dry eye disease, as a result of increased headcount, including management personnel to support our clinical, manufacturing and commercialization activities, expanded infrastructure, increased legal, compliance, accounting and investor and public relations expenses associated with being a public company and increased insurance premiums, among other factors.
+Our license agreement with The Johns Hopkins University, or JHU, under which we license certain of our patent rights and a significant portion of the technology for INVELTYS and EYSUVIS, imposes royalty and other financial obligations on us, and we may enter into additional licensing and funding arrangements with third parties that may impose milestone payment, royalty, insurance and other obligations on us.